alexkarezin/jabref-wiki/Home.md

 # JabRef

 To foster its developments, the JabRef core team conducted a survey until November 14, 2015.
-The results will be published soon.
+The results are published at http://www.jabref.org/surveys/2015/.

 Old wiki with more information: https://sourceforge.net/p/jabref/wiki/Main_Page/